 With just 28 seats and 45-square feet total floor space, Rabbath, a contemporary Lebanese bistro, is the Coast’s most intimate restaurant.
 Everything has been custom made; from the wine display racks that hang overhead, to the compact kitchen and bar combo that occupies a third of the venue.
 There are old world Mediterranean mosaic tiles, cosy corners and soft lighting that’ll make you immediately feel at home.
 We suggest nabbing the best seats in the house, along the bar that front the kitchen.
 From here, you can interact with Lebanese-born owner Patrick and his smiling team.
 How many other top-end restaurants can you find yourself ordering direct from the source with your fresh-off-the-chargrill dishes hand-delivered across the pass?
 Entertainment and theatre is a cornerstone of Lebanese culture, and here, it is all on show.

 Justin Lane Establishment

 Ask any local and they’ll tell you Burleigh is where the magic happens; so you’ll wanna know about one of its star attractions—Justin Lane Establishment.
 Justin Lane is legendary around these parts; having helped shaped the charismatic pocket of Burleigh we know and love today.
 Justin Lane’s sleek two-story digs attracts a hip, jovial crowd any day of the week, so come for the sun-drenched rooftop bar, misting stations and prime positioned booths with beach views; and stay for the cocktails, handmade sourdough pizzas, pastas and share plates.
 Don’t want to dine in?
 Justin Lane has got you covered with an adjacent takeout pizza bar, which also delivers to Burleigh Hill by cruiser bike and to surrounding suburbs by scooter.
-Is it the weekend yet?

 The Fish House